-The course begins at 9.30am on Monday 11 November 2019, and finishes late afternoon on Wednesday 13 November 2019.
-One-and-a-half-hour group demonstrations are included as part of the course on the Monday or Tuesday evenings.
+The course begins at 9.30am on Monday 26 October 2020, and finishes late afternoon on Wednesday 30 October 2020.
+One-and-a-half-hour virtual group demonstrations may be included as part of the course on the Monday or Tuesday evenings.

 The course is approved for CPD by the Institute of Physics and Engineering in Medicine (IPEM).

 Provisional Lecture List

 - Magnetic Field Gradients, Slice Selection and Frequency Encoding

 - Basic Imaging Sequences: Spin-echo and Gradient Echo